chsxf/mfx.wiki.mirror/API-User.md

 #### Returns

-`string` The function returns NULL if no valid user is currently registered
+`string|int|null` The function returns NULL if no valid user is currently registered

 ---